silizium/raspi_kernel/README.md

 # raspi_kernel
-A collection of some ready for use Raspi real-time kernels.
+A collection of some ready for use Raspi real-time kernels, aka "Weaponized Raspberry".

 Just a hopefully growning collection of ready to use kernels.
 The compiling and setup is taking a lot of time on a Raspbian and not everybody can make a cross compile setup.
 The things to do are usually very simple.